sean-purcell/oec2020/readme.txt

 $ python3 main.py <in.csv> <out.csv> [<cost weighting> <co2 weighting> <green weighting>]

 The weightings are optional, and override the cost function we picked.

+Our outputs for each of the 4 provided inputs are in output/.